 Alex brings a critical research-based understanding to how systems change can enhance teaching, learning and educational wellbeing.
 He is interested in resolving the disconnect that can take place between institutions, people's wellbeing, and self-determination.

-Alex’s primary role is to advance the research and evaluation capabilities of organisations, with a particular focus on Māori educational issues.
+Alex’s primary role is to advance the research and evaluation capabilities of organisations, with a particular focus on Māori educational issues and equity.
 He has held a range of research and evaluation roles within the education and community sectors.

 - Critical pedagogies